GSA/digitalgov.gov/publishing.md

 **Step 1.** — Log in to [http://github.com](http://github.com)

-**Step 2.** — Submit your post for review by creating a 'new issue' --> https://github.com/GSA/digital.gov/issues/new/?labels=draft&milestone=Editorial
+**Step 2.** — Submit your post for review by creating a 'new issue' --> https://github.com/GSA/digitalgov.gov/issues/new/?labels=draft&milestone=Editorial

 **Step 3.** — Enter the title and body of your post in the 'new issue' and format your post as needed _(bold, italics, links, etc...)_.
-Here is an example draft: https://github.com/GSA/digital.gov/issues/83
+Here is an example draft: https://github.com/GSA/digitalgov.gov/issues/83

 **Step 4.** — Save/Submit.
-The Digital.gov will be notified of the new submission.
+The Digital.gov team will be notified of the new submission.
 Feel free to edit your submission at any point.
 Any comments on your submission will be left on this this page.

 - - -